32sy/Thor/README.md

 3) Always try each option the platform-specific note tells you.
 In case of linux, try with cdc_asm disabled and enabled.

 ## Support me
-Please consider donating to the original developer [here](https://boosty.to/theairblow).
+Please consider donating [here](https://boosty.to/theairblow) if you would like to support me.

 ## List of platforms
 1) [x] Linux (USB DevFS method)